 A Dublin Workshop

-Earlier this month, I had the joy of going to Dublin, Ireland, to teach a private workshop.
-Although I have lots of Irish blood in my family tree, I had never ventured to Eire, so I jumped at the chance.
-I extended the visit for a couple days, and E. and I went together.
-Everything about the trip was fantastic, from our late-night stroll across the Liffey to my first real serving of bangers and mash.
+Earlier this month, I had the joy of going to Dublin, Ireland to teach a private workshop.
+Although I have lots of Irish blood in my family tree, I had never ventured to Eire, so I jumped at the chance, and extended my visit for a couple days to sightsee.
+Everything about the trip was fantastic, from my late-night stroll across the Liffey to my first real serving of bangers and mash.

 My client had set up the class at Fumbally Stables, a beautiful, cozy space, perfect for spending a late winter afternoon.
 We put Simon & Garfunkel on the record player, made a pot of tea, and inked letters for a good four hours.
 It was calligraphy heaven!